Riotpiaole/YoYo-LeaderElection/README.md

 2. We can see the message complexity has heavier connection toward edge size.
 It make sense as the Yoyo complexity is $2m + 2mlog(s)$ in which it appears complete graph has the highest run time and message among all topology.

+3. Yoyo Stages tends spends more time on cicylic graph.

+4. HyperCube as the greatest N and M increases thus has highest messages and highest time consuming as well.

+## Conclusion

+- Yoyo tends work well on a graph with less numbers of edges, as it doesn't consume additional message to perform YoDown and Pruning messages.